Michael-JB/sloth-search/README.md

 To run TypeScript type checking, run `npm run typecheck`.
 To run this while you make changes, run `npm run typewatch`.

+## Future plans

+These are features that I'd like to add in the future.

+- [ ] User sessions.
+A user would be able to start a session to index multiple pages.
+Queries would then be evaluated over the resulting index.
+- [ ] Improved HTML text scraping.
+At the moment, the text extraction is quite rudimentary and the indexed data is of a low quality.
+It would be great to improve this.
+- [ ] Back it with a server.
+At the moment, users have to enter their own API keys.
+The resulting annoyance to the user is exaggerated by the inability to persist keys between browser sessions for security reasons.
+- [ ] Custom prompt.
+At the moment, we use the stock langchain QA retrieval chain.
+Though this already works well, tuning the prompt and vector querying will give better results.

 ## Built with

+- [OpenAI](https://openai.com/) - Completion and embeddings API
+- [LangChain](https://js.langchain.com/) - Vector database and LLM framework
 - [React](https://react.dev/) - UI library
 - [TypeScript](https://www.typescriptlang.org/) - Typing for JavaScript
 - [Vite](https://vitejs.dev/) - Build system (mostly used for pre-configured [Rollup](https://rollupjs.org/))